-Paper 1 (Paper code: 1PS0/01)

-Written examination: 1 hour and 45 minutes

-55% of the qualification

-98 marks

-Content overview

-These topics are in Section A of the content.
-This paper may also draw on knowledge and understanding of investigations from Section C.
+Assessment Paper 1 (Paper code: 1PS0/01) Paper 2 (Paper code: 1PS0/02) Written examination: 1 hour and 45 minutes Written examination: 1 hour and 20 minutes 55% of the qualification 45% of the qualification 98 marks 79 marks Content overview Content overview These topics are in Section A of the content.
+This paper may also draw on knowledge and understanding of investigations from Section C. Topics 6 to 10 are optional; students must study two of them.
+Topic 11 is compulsory.
 Topic 1: Development - How did you develop?
+Topic 6: Criminal psychology - Why do people become criminals?
 Topic 2: Memory - How does your memory work?
+Topic 7: The self - What makes you who you are?
 Topic 3: Psychological problems - How would psychological problems affect you?
+Topic 8: Perception - How do you interpret the world around you?
 Topic 4: The brain and neuropsychology - How does your brain affect you?
+Topic 9: Sleep and dreaming - Why do you need to sleep and dream?
 Topic 5: Social influence - How do others affect you?

-Assessment overview
+Topic 10: Language, thought and communication - How do you communicate with others Assessment overview • Topic 11: Research methods - How do you carry out psychological research?
 This is a written examination in which all questions must be answered.

-The paper consists of six sections.
-The first five sections each cover one of the topics listed above.
-These sections will include multiple-choice, short-open and open-response

-questions.The sixth section will contain two extended open-response questions.
-These questions will

-The sixth section will contain two extended open-response questions.
-These questions will focus on debates within psychology and the interrelationships between the core areas of psychology.

-Paper 2 optional topics will be:
+Assessment overview • The paper consists of six sections.
+The first five sections each cover one of the topics Students must answer: listed above.
+These sections will include multiple-choice, short-open and open-response questions.
+All questions from Section A. The sixth section will contain two extended open-response questions.
+These questions will focus on debates within psychology and the interrelationships between the core areas All questions from two sections - B to F. of psychology.
+Section A: Research methods - How do you carry out psychological research?
+Paper 2 optional topics will be: This section will focus primarily on Topic 11: Research methods - How do you carry out psychological research?, although it can draw on material from Topics 1 to 5 from Paper 1.
+It will contain question types that include calculations, multiple-choice, short-open and open response questions, and one extended open-response question.